By Natalie Perkins

-Scratching, clawing, biting, hissing—no, I’m not talking about shoppers at the Jason Wu Target Sale, I’m talking about pet rivalries!
+Scratching, clawing, biting, hissing—no, I’m not talking about shoppers at a Nordstrom's sale, I’m talking about pet rivalries.
 Having two or more pets that just don’t seem to get along, be it dogs, cats, or a combination of both, can be frustrating, time-consuming, and even dangerous!
 That’s why we turned to Amy Shojai, certified Animal Behavior Consultant and author of over 20 cat and dog care books, to give us a little bit of help dealing with these “sibling rivalries.”

 To begin with, Shojai wants us to think of rivalries as a sort of natural competition among our pets.
 Survival of the fittest has been a large part of evolution for all species, so competition can be seen as a sort of instinctual strategy for survival.